Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 Diagnosis – what tests are necessary?

-Your vet will first carry out a thorough general examination of your dog, including measuring his blood pressure .
+Your veterinarian will first conduct a thorough General examination with blood pressure measurement on your dog.
 This will be followed by further tests to determine whether and to what extent your dog's kidneys are diseased:

-• Blood analysis: Creatinine and urea levels are elevated because these waste products can no longer be adequately filtered out of the blood due to impaired kidney function.
-The sodium and phosphorus levels also provide information about the degree of damage.
-The biomarker SDMA (symmetrical dimethylarginine) helps to detect CNE at an earlier stage.
+• Blood analysis: creatinine and urea levels are increased because these waste products can no longer be sufficiently filtered out of the blood due to impaired kidney function.
+Sodium and phosphorus values also provides information about the degree of damage.
+The biomarker SDMA (Symmetrical dimethylarginine) helps to detect CNE at an earlier stage.

 • X-ray or ultrasound: Changes in the structure, shape and position of the kidneys become visible